Our gumpaste peony tutorial is quick and easy with no wired petals (just one central support wire), no drying trays and no tissue paper stuck petals!

-If you’ve been meaning to get started learning how to make sugar flowers, then you’ve run out of excuses because we’ve come up with a super easy, fail-safe gumpaste peony tutorial for you to try.
+So if you’ve been meaning to get started learning how to make sugar flowers, then you’ve run out of excuses because we’ve come up with a fail-safe gumpaste peony tutorial for you to try.

 The secret to our method is in creating perfectly cupped scalloped petal tips and attaching the petals whilst still pliable so the flower can be easily molded into the perfect cup-shaped peony in your hand.